 Upon successful completion of the program, graduates are eligible to apply to any state Board of Nursing to take the NCLEX- PN examination.
-Each state has individual requirements of applicants for licensure for examination.
-The nursing law of Pennsylvania addresses criteria for application for licensure.
-The Pennsylvania State Board of Nursing has the power to deny the opportunity to procure licenses through testing if the applicant has willfully committed a felony under the laws of Pennsylvania.
-For additional licensure information, please see the PA State Board website at Licensing (https://www.pa.gov)
+The nursing law of South Carolina addresses criteria for application for licensure.
+For additional licensure information, please see the SC State Board website at Licensing (IIr.sc.gov/nurse)